 So, are GWAS are useful?
 Despite the known limitations and uncertainties, yes.
 Anything that contributes to increasing our existing knowledge is always useful.
 Furthermore, each new GWAS hit contributes to developing a more complete picture of the highly convoluted human gene network.

-Moreover, as the number of sequenced genomes continues to grow — thanks to initiatives like the UK Biobank which currently contains data on more than half a million individuals — so too does our potential to derive reasonable correlations.
+As the number of sequenced genomes continues to grow — thanks to initiatives like the UK Biobank which currently contains data on more than half a million individuals — so too does our potential to derive reasonable correlations.

 But like any new scientific finding, genetic predictions have a high risk of being misinterpreted and should, therefore, be taken with a grain of salt.